Current campus residents wanting on-campus housing for next year must go through the housing renewal process. (See Four Renewal Stages below).

 Remember, once you select a room (or are added to a room by a friend), your housing for next year is confirmed and the cancellation deadlines go into effect.

 Cancellation Deadline - May 1:

 You have until midnight May 1 to change your mind about living on campus next year and cancel your housing with no penalty

 Renewal cancellations must include your name, student ID number, and a statement canceling your renewal.
 To cancel:

 - In person in the Edens Hall administrative lobby.

 - Email to Housing@wwu.edu and include your name, student ID number and statement canceling your renewal.

-- Note: if you do not select a room by April 30 your renewal will be automatically cancelled.
+- Note: if you have not selected a room by March 31, your renewal application will be cancelled.